 Rossio Station

-Inside, the pier is an example of the iron architecture that was widely used at the time.
+Inside, the boarding pier is an example of the iron architecture that was widely used at the time.

 In the past, it served as a station for regional and international trains, but today it is the departure and arrival point for the Sintra Line.

-Peruvian restaurant QOSQO
+QOSQO Peruvian restaurant

 Address: Rua dos Bacalhoeiros 26A (near Campo das Cebolas)